newsteinking/kdump/docs/kdump/chapter1.rst

-vtop – This command translates a user or kernel virtual address to its physical address. foreach – This command displays data for multiple tasks in the system waitq – This command displays all the tasks queued on a wait queue.
+vtop – This command translates a user or kernel virtual address to its physical address.

+foreach – This command displays data for multiple tasks in the system.

+waitq – This command displays all the tasks queued on a wait queue.

 13. View the Virtual Memory when System Crashed